Health economics: Scope

-The development of health economics
+History

 In the third century BC, Aristotle, an ancient Greek thinker, once talked about the relationship between farmers and doctors in production and exchange.
 In the 17th century, William Petty, a British classical economist, pointed out that the medical and health expenses spent on workers would bring economic benefits.

-Nowadays, modern health economics has developed into a leading interdisciplinary science, which bridges the gap between economic theory and health care practice, and the wide diversification in various sub-disciplines and research fields has been clearly visible.
-Few would argue that the actual cradle of this knowledge was the academic tradition of the U.S.
+Presently, contemporary health economics stands as a prominent interdisciplinary field, connecting economic theory with healthcare practice; its diverse sub-disciplines and research domains are evident.
+The academic roots of this knowledge are commonly traced back to the U.S. tradition.

 The American Medical Association (AMA) was created in 1848, having as main goals scientific advancement, creation of standards for medical education, launching a program of medical ethics, and obtaining improved public health.
 Yet, it was only in 1931 that economic concerns came to the agenda, with the creation of the AMA Bureau of Medical Economics, established to study all economic matters affecting the medical profession.